 It’s a convenient and hassle-free way to enjoy this classic dish!

-- Quick.
+- It’s quick.
 No need to heat up the grill or oven; these ribs cook up in minutes!

 - Easy.
 Season the ribs, toss them in the air fryer and let it do all the work.